Hariyali Aur Rasta

 Hariyali Aur Rasta (English: The Greenery and the Road) is a 1962 Hindi film produced and directed by Vijay Bhatt.
 It stars Manoj Kumar and Mala Sinha in lead roles.
 The film has music by Shankar Jaikishan.

-The film was the fourth highest grosser of the year and declared a 'Hit'.
+The movie marked as the first hit for Manoj Kumar.

 Plot

 Hariyali Aur Rasta is a triangular love story between Shankar (Manoj Kumar), Shobhana (Mala Sinha), and Rita (Shashikala).
 The marriage of Rita and Sankar was arranged in their childhood, though when they grow up, Shankar falls in love with Shobhana, though he eventually ends up marrying Rita, as per their family's desires.
 They both cannot reconcile to the ill-fitting marriage, and the situation deteriorates further when ex-flame Shobhana comes into their lives once again.